sollapse/ardour_midi_utils/README.md

 Multiple selections are allowed for tracks with the same bank.

 Feedback is set if main feedback track is tagged with [PLAY].

+###Send SysEx from Text Field
+Utility script to send short SysEx messages up to 256 bytes from a text field.
+Device must be connected to one of Ardour's async MIDI ports (ie...MIDI Control Out).